 Each new project brings with it a new set of stakeholders and a new team.
 You’ll be learning as you go, however many projects you have done before and however many lessons you’ve learned already along the way.

 Plus there is the opportunity to develop skills that you can’t always build easily in other ways.
 For example, it pays to know how to deal with difficult stakeholders because whether you work in projects or not, you will come across people like that in business!

-There are training courses for all sorts of soft skills as well as thousands of project management books (including these on my must-read list), so you will be able to develop yourself in whichever angle feels most appropriate.
+There are training courses for all sorts of soft skills as well as thousands of project management books, so you will be able to develop yourself in whichever angle feels most appropriate.

 There’s Clear Career Progression

-Or you could choose to move sideways into one of the many varied related roles like Project Office Manager.
-Or specialize in a particular area and become an expert in scheduling or resource allocation.
+You could choose to move sideways into one of the many varied related roles like Project Office Manager, or specialize in a particular area and become an expert in scheduling or resource allocation.

 If you want to manage large strategic projects, then you can give time and aptitude.
 If you’d prefer to stay managing a mixture of small projects, then that’s fine too.
 There is scope within project management to make any of those career choices a success.

 Project management is only about building your soft skills and gaining experience.
 You can get qualified in it too.
 From CAPM to PMP, PRINCE2 to MBAs, there are qualifications available at all levels and to suit all finances.

 The great thing about certification is that it is often a route to earning more money.
 If you thought you had to leave project management to earn a bit more, then you are most likely mistaken.
 Qualification could be just the boost you needed.

 This is the thing we like best about project management.
 Every day is different, and the job is so varied.
 You’d be hard pushed in my opinion to find something that gives you as much exposure to different business areas and allows you to work with so many different processes and stakeholders.